 Over-indulged a bit recently?
 Trousers feeling a bit tight?
 Us too.
-But fear not, personal trainer Nick Finney has shared his top tips for getting fit and staying healthy in later life.
+Our recent survey revealed that almost a fifth of gransnetters embark on new exercise routines in the New Year.
+So if you're looking to make a change fear not, personal trainer Nick Finney has shared his top tips for getting fit and staying healthy in later life.
 According to Nick, the perils of eating after 8pm are a myth (hurrah), carbohydrates aren't the enemy and with a few of his tweaks, exercise can be fun AND effective.
 So ditch those fad diet books that are cluttering up your bookshelf, dust off your trainers and let's get fit.

 One of the most effective ways to burn calories is to carry out 'fasted cardio'.
 This practice involves cardio of any sort, at any speed - whatever your level - first thing in the morning, before you've eaten.
 It requires the body to provide all the energy supply as no food is available at all!

 Weight training is very important to strengthen bones as we get older - it's proven to stave off, or even curb, osteoporosis.
 Don't be afraid to try your hand at weights, just start slow and light and work your way up.
 And don't worry about weights making you bulky, lifting heavier weight burns more calories than lighter ones, so it tends to slim you down.

 The notion that we ought not to eat after 8pm or should avoid carbohydrates after 4pm has been proven incorrect in recent times.
 We know now that actually we are very sensitive to carbohydrates in the morning; they have a higher propensity to be stored as fat then as opposed to the evening.
 For example instead one may choose to have a protein and fats breakfast and enjoy carbohydrates with dinner.